 Bearish Sentiment Fuels Market Rally

-Since the year’s low on October 12, the S&P 500 has rallied +9% over the course of just twelve days.
-Over that 12 day period, the market index has added five “outlier days*” to its total for the year.
-Statistically, there should only be five outlier days out of every 100 trading days, but this is a bear market and bear markets are known for volatility and a higher probability for outliers.
+Since the year’s low on October 12th, the S&P 500 has rallied +9% over the course of just twelve days.
+Over that twelve day period, the market index has added 5 “outlier days*” to its total for the year.
+Statistically, there should only be 5 outlier days out of every 100 trading days, but this is a bear market and bear markets are known for volatility and a higher probability for outliers.

-Read articles, watch the news and listen to radio—any of these media mediums have discussed how poor the economy is and has been, while some of our previous market commentaries have highlighted some poor market technicals both in global equities and bonds.
+Read articles, watch the news, listen to radio—any of these media mediums have discussed how poor the economy is and has been, while some of our previous market commentaries have highlighted some poor market technicals both in global equities and bonds.
 Given this, how did the market rally?

-Source: “Q3 Market Update—Benefiting from Bear Markets,” Canterbury Investment Management, October 4, 2022
+Source: “Q3 Market Update—Benefiting from Bear Markets”, Canterbury Investment Management, October 4th, 2022

 It has not been much of a “happy Halloween” for Count Dracula, as his precious vampire “FAANG” stocks have taken a hit.
-These same stocks are what has carried the U.S. markets significantly higher over the past few years, and as they have done so, become a larger portion of the market’s make up.
-At one point in 2021, the FAANG stocks (Facebook [Meta], Apple, Amazon, Netflix and Google), collectively accounted for 17% of the S&P 500 (that’s 1% of S&P 500 stocks making up nearly 1/5 of the index’s market capitalization).
+These same stocks are what has carried the US markets significantly higher over the past few years, and as they have done so, become a larger portion of the market’s make up.
+At one point, in 2021, the FAANG stocks (Facebook [Meta], Apple, Amazon, Netflix, Google), collectively accounted for 17% of the S&P 500 (that’s 1% of S&P 500 stocks making up nearly 1/5th of the index’s market capitalization).

 Bottom Line